Asian shares rise in early trade, investors eye Fed meeting

-An early driver was Australian shares <.AXJO>, which rose 1.03%, though Chinese blue chips (.CSI300) dropped 0.16% and Hong Kong (.HSI) fell 0.21%.
+An early driver was Australian shares .AXJO, which rose 1.03%, though Chinese blue chips dropped 0.16% and Hong Kong fell 0.21%.
 All three resumed trading after being shut on Monday for a public holiday.

-Overnight the S&P 500 (.SPX.) and Nasdaq (.IXIC) closed at record highs, helped by tech names, though the Dow Jones Industrial Average (.DJI) fell 0.25%.
+Overnight the S&P 500 and Nasdaq closed at record highs, helped by tech names, though the Dow Jones Industrial Average fell 0.25%. [.N]

 “We are still getting markets responding positively to the lower volatility in the bond markets and lower yields, and a sense that inflation will be reasonably temporary and the Fed won’t have to slam the breaks on,” said Kyle Rodda, market analyst at brokerage IG.